 How pressure washing flyers can grow your business

 Delivering flyers in your ideal service location helps you generate new clients in that area.

 Having multiple clients in a specific neighborhood or community saves money on gas, cuts down on travel between jobs, and helps to build your local reputation.

 2. Building brand awareness

 If you’re just starting a pressure washing business, it can be challenging to get your name out there.
 Flyers can help increase your brand awareness, even if clients don’t need your services yet.

 They may even refer you to friends, family, or neighbors who are looking for pressure washing services because now, thanks to your flyer, they know of a local business that offers them.

 Flyers let you advertise service packages and discounts to large groups.
 You can target specific neighborhoods where residents may benefit from similar services, like siding washing, deck and fence cleaning, and window washing.

-Not every person who sees your flyer will turn into a customer (you can expect about a 3% return), but it’s a perfect opportunity to get your name in front of potential customers at a relatively low cost.
+Not every person who sees your flyer will turn into a customer, but it’s a great way to get your business name in front of potential customers at a relatively low cost.

 Originally published December 2020.
 Last updated February 2nd, 2023.